AT&T 5G Network Availability and Network Coverage

 |Cellular provider||Avg.
 4G speed*||Avg.
 5G speed†||View plans|

-AT&T’s 5G offerings are over 60% faster than what it delivers over 4G.
-While you can get an average of 33.2 Mbps download speeds on the company’s 4G network, you can tap into average speeds of 53.8 Mbps if you’re connected to 5G.
-Meanwhile, AT&T’s millimeter-wave version of 5G can hit speeds of up to 1,000 Mbps in areas where it’s available.5
+AT&T’s 5G offerings are quite a bit faster than what it delivers over 4G.
+While you can get an average of 35.3 Mbps download speeds on the company’s 4G network, you can tap into average speeds of 49.1 Mbps if you’re connected to 5G.

 Granted, those aren’t exactly the mind-boggling speeds that customers were promised as 5G was being hyped up by tech experts and cellular companies over the past two years.
 Theoretically, experts claim that 5G will one day top 10 Gbps.6 That’s 10,000 Mbps—clearly we are a long way from hitting that target.